nplrkn/alsoran/documentation/backlog.md

 - Only 1st worker initializes NG interface and 2nd worker joins in
 - 1st worker receives DU connection and adds 2nd worker
 - 2nd worker receives UP connection and adds 1st worker
-- Two workers
-- Timing bug causing cu_can_connect_to_amf() to sometimes hang when logging disabled.
-Related to removal of expect_connection in test suite?
 - 1st worker sets up NGAP but 2nd worker gets E1 - run through multiple permutations of control logic?
 - Test one UE through each worker
 - Switchover of UE on dead worker - RAN initiated